Canvey Island: Preventive service

-Canvey-on-sea
+Seaside resort

 During the Victorian era Canvey became a very fashionable place to visit, and its air was promoted as having healing properties.
 This started in 1899, after the Black Monday floods, when an entrepreneur called Frederick Hester bought Leigh Beck Farm, and started what was to be called Southview Park estate.
 The properties sold very quickly so Frederick bought more plots of land, selling them as dream homes for London's Eastenders.
 Hester wanted to create Canvey as a great seaside resort for Londoners, and so built the first promenade, a pier and a magnificent winter garden and palace, which he planned to cover six miles (but only covered a mile), as well as a monorail system (initially horse-drawn then later electric).
 Hester marketed Canvey as "Ye Old Dutch Island", giving many of the new roads Dutch-sounding names and enticing potential buyers with free rail tickets.
 The project started well with thousands of plots sold, but by 1905 had fallen apart due to materials not being delivered and issues with land ownership with the laying of the monorail.
 Hester was declared bankrupt and everything was sold off at an auction held at Chimney's Farm.

 A new seafront was developed in the 1930s, with Canvey Casino – an amusement arcade and park – opening as the first building on what would become Eastern Esplanade.

-Since then further amusements, a cinema, the pioneering Labworth Cafe, the Monico pub and nightclubs such as the Goldmine were built.
-Canvey Island remained a popular holiday and weekend destination until the cheap foreign package holiday became popular in the 1970s.